 For a complete schedule of the weekend’s events, click here.

-Want to see what downhill racing was like in Cairns in 1996?
-Check out the video below:
+Want to take a peak at the updated XCO track or just see what downhill racing was like in 1996?
+See below.